STAT545-UBC-hw-2018-19/hw04-huangjieying/hw04_Tidy_data_and_joins.md

     ## 10  2002 China       lifeExp           72.0
     ## # ... with 56 more rows

-## spread()
+### Spread()

-Using another table as an example: a tibble with 24 rows: 2 per year, giving the country with both the lowest and highest life expectancy (in Asia)
+Using another data, t2, as an example: a tibble with 24 rows: 2 per year, giving the country with both the lowest and highest life expectancy (in Asia)

 ``` r
 t2=gapminder %>%